Radimal/marvelous-chestnut/src/pages/index.md

         avatar: /images/carieguise.png
         avatar_alt: Carey Guise
         content: >-
-          I was surprised at how fast it was. and the techs didn't even have to do anything additional.
+          I was surprised at how fast it was and the techs didn't even have to do anything additional.
 Whether you already use teleradiology or not, Radimal reports are so immediate.
-You want to talk about results in the office while the patient is there, in real time, and now you can.
+I want to discuss results in the office while the patient is there, in real time, and now I can.
       - type: review_item
         template: review_item
         author: 'Andrew Weissman, VMD, DACVR  Co-founder of Radimal'